Finite difference and finite element methods for partial differential equations on fractals: Examples of self-similar sets

 \item{The Sierpinski triangle:} The Sierpinski triangle is one of the most known examples of self-similar, see \cite{CJ}.
 It can be consider a benchmark fractal where several questions and problems can be test out.
 A construction of the triangle goes as follows.
 Let $a_0=(0,0)$, $a_1=(1,0)$, $a_2=(\frac{1}{2},\frac{\sqrt{3}}{2})$ the vertices of the equilateral triangle $X \subseteq \mathbb{R}^2$.
 We consider the set $X$ with the Euclidean distance.
 For each $i=0,1,2$ we define the affine mapping

 Let $W_0=[a_0,a_1]\cup [a_1,a_2]\cup[a_2,a_0]$ and we define $\left\{ W_n: n \in \mathbb{N}_0 \right\}$ by

-As before we see that the Sierpinski triangle is given by $K=\lim_{n\to \infty} W_n$ (where the limit is taken in the Hausdorff metric) and $W_n$ can be viewed as an approximation of $K$ where differential operators can be computed in order to approximation differential operators defined on $K$.
+As before, we see that $ K=\lim_{n\to \infty} W_n$ (where the limit is taken in the Hausdorff metric), and $W_n$ can be viewed as an approximation of $K$ where differential operators can be computed to approximation differential operators defined on $K$.